 Description: Utilize termination and transfer reporting to analyze voluntary departures on a quarterly basis.
-Use multiple years of voluntary departure data to identify the top five schools with the greatest departures.
-Communicate results to stakeholders and provide support in retention strategies to decrease voluntary departures.
-Communicate exit interview data to school stakeholders quarterly.
-Use termination and transfer reporting and exit surveys to identify trends.
+Monitor voluntary departures in Pasco Qualified Opportunity Zone schools and communicate results to stakeholders quarterly.
+Collaborate with the Office of Leading and Learning to provide supports in retention strategies to stakeholders at identified schools.
+Use termination and transfer reporting and exit surveys to identify trends and drive retention strategy.